DavidSA06/DavidSA06/README.md

 ### Hi there 👋

-I am David Silva, MSc in Applied Physics.
-I did my research on electronic noses and gas sensors.
-I am interested in Data Science.
+My name is David Silva.
+I hold a Master’s degree in Applied Physics and am the founder of the educational platform <a href="https://www.johzu.com">johzu.com</a>, which is featured in academic textbooks.
+My research has focused on electronic noses and gas sensors, and I maintain a strong interest in Data Science.

 ### :computer: Software and technology that I am familiar with.